wlouer/wlouer/README.md

 🎯 **My Current Focus Areas for New Skills:**

 - POWER Bi
-- Using Neural Networks for Time Series Analysis
+- Learning additional Time Series Analysis methods including Facebook Prophet and Neural Networks
 - Using Data to predict power plant performance and detect problems.

 Outside of work, I enjoy the outdoors; hiking with my dog, bike riding, skiing, taking in the beach/ocean and cheering on Rutgers football/basketball.
 Throw in travel with any of those, and it only gets better! 🌍🏔️🚴‍♂️